 15. Somewhat Poor SEO (by Default)

-WordPress does include some SEO features like customizable permalinks, but it is still not enough.
-You will need to depend on plugins and themes to improve your SEO, which can be challenging.
-Additionally, the code of WordPress websites is not as clean as it could be, which can also affect your SEO.
+WordPress offers some SEO features like customizable permalinks, but it’s not enough.
+You’ll need plugins and themes to boost your SEO, which can be challenging.
+Also, the code of WordPress sites isn’t as clean as it could be, affecting your SEO.

 16. Might be Challenging to Scale

-If you want to scale your WordPress website, you need to ensure that your hosting can handle the increased traffic.
-Additionally, you need to make sure that your plugins and themes are compatible with the new version of WordPress.
-This can be a challenge and might require hiring a developer.
+If you’re scaling your WordPress site, ensure your hosting handles more traffic and check that your plugins and themes are compatible with the latest WordPress version.
+This may be challenging and might need hiring a developer.

 17. No Built-in Features to Capture Leads

-Leads are essential for businesses, but WordPress does not include any built-in features to capture leads, unlike other content management systems.
-This means that you need to use a plugin or hire a developer to create a lead capture system for your website.
+Leads are vital for businesses, but WordPress lacks built-in lead capture features.
+So, you need a plugin or a developer to set up a lead capture system on your site.

 18. Not Well-Optimized for Business Websites (By Default)